‘The Walking Dead’ Spoilers: EP & Lennie James On Morgan’s Fight, Richard’s Fate

 It was stated that Morgan made Richard’s death meaningful.
 He was killed in front of the Saviors to earn their trust.
 Gimple explained on Talking Dead why it was done that way.

-“In that moment, Morgan killed him, bu tit all went through his head.
+“In that moment, Morgan killed him, but it all went through his head.
 As far as telling Gavin Richard’s words… ‘We’ll do whatever it takes.'”

 What do you think of what Lennie James and Scott Gimple had to say about Morgan killing Richard on The Walking Dead?